jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 95: August 12, 2017

+**Today's Progress**: Worked a little more on my student information project and my personal site.

+**Thoughts**: Can't believe I only have 5 days left of the challenge.
+I hope I can finish this project and the updates to my website before I finish at day 100.

+### Day 94: August 11, 2017

+**Today's Progress**: Added search functionality to my project.
+Trying to get my buttons aligned without breaking one.

 ### Day 93: August 10, 2017

 **Today's Progress**: Continued working on my student information project.

-**Thought**: Glad to be back where I was.
+**Thoughts**: Glad to be back where I was.
 Pushed a little further and added search functionality.
 Need to figure out how to align my two buttons.
 I also started a new blog post today and started adding archive and projects pages to my personal site.

 ### Day 92: August 9, 2017